Point Hacks reader Jim posted this on the Questions & Answers section of our website:

 If you find an open Qantas seat, you will get it for 55,000/70,000 Alaska miles one-way for Business/First Class—that is a steal!
 Just note that Alaska members have more restricted access to Qantas award inventory than Qantas Frequent Flyer members and some other partner programs like Asia Miles.

-If you are willing to make a stop, then you can fly via Fiji with Fiji Airways for the same amount; you can go via Hong Kong—with a free stopover!—with Cathay Pacific for 5,000 miles more; or you can fly with Korean Air via Seoul with excellent award availability for 125,000 miles roundtrip—it is the same price as a one-way flight, so do not shortchange yourself!
+If you are willing to make a stop, then you can fly via Fiji with Fiji Airways for the same amount.
+You can also go via Hong Kong—with a free stopover!—with Cathay Pacific for 5,000 miles more.

 Best of all, if you use Alaska miles, you will not pay hefty fuel surcharges in the hundreds of dollars like you have to with Qantas Points.

-Premium Economy is a growing space for airlines and it is worth considering it as a compromise between Business (more comfort but less award availability) and Economy (less comfort and more award availability)—this cabin sits in between, literally and also in terms of value.
+Premium Economy is a growing space for airlines and it is worth considering.
+It is a compromise between Business (more comfort but less award availability) and Economy (less comfort and more award availability).
+This cabin sits in between, both literally and in terms of value.

 I would not recommend using your Qantas Points for travel in Jetstar ‘Business Class’ as that name is very misleading.
 If you cannot find any real Business Class availability, then just opt for an Economy ticket with cash.

-Whilst Qantas usually releases seats 353 days in advance, on popular long-haul flights like those to the US, it will give its elite members a headstart on snapping up Business and First Class seats, with the leftovers given to Bronze and Silver members at the 308-day mark, by which point most seats are already taken.
-Here is our guide to Qantas elite status.
+Whilst Qantas usually releases seats 353 days in advance, on popular long-haul flights like those to the US, it will give its elite members a headstart on snapping up Business and First Class seats.

 Does someone in your family have status?
 If they do, transfer your points over to them and get them to book the seat for you.

-Do not use your Qantas Points for Economy tickets on Qantas!
-A return ticket from Sydney to Los Angeles will set you back 90,000 Qantas Points + ~$750 in taxes!
-Flying American Airlines is much more reasonable, costing the same amount of points and ~$150 in taxes.
+A return ticket from Sydney to Los Angeles will set you back 83,800 Qantas Points + ~$340 in taxes.
+Flying American Airlines is much more reasonable, costing the same amount of points but less than half of the taxes.

-Given that a cash ticket usually start at ~$1,500 (climbing to around $2,000 during peak periods), you are usually better off saving up for one of the best uses of Qantas Points and just buying your Economy flight with cash.
+Given that cash tickets from the East Coast of Australia usually start at $1,200—sometimes pushing $2,000 during peak periods like Christmas—you are usually better off saving up for one of the best uses of Qantas Points and just buying your Economy flight with cash.
+(A flight from Sydney/Melbourne/Brisbane to Los Angeles/San Francisco for under $1,000 return is a great deal.)

-Velocity is more reasonable in terms of fees, costing 89,000 points + $172 in taxes but you can still maximise Velocity points with other redemptions.
+Velocity is more reasonable in terms of fees, costing 89,000 points + ~$170 in taxes.
+However, you can still maximise your Velocity Points with other redemptions.

-You cannot transfer your Qantas Points to any other program but you can use them with Qantas’ many partners, like the ones mentioned above.
+(You cannot transfer your Qantas Points to any other program but you can use them with Qantas’ many partners such as the ones mentioned above.)

 Although you are unlikely to get an upgrade cleared on an Australia – US flight, some people can and flying off-peak will help maximise your chances.